slurmulon/gooey-spec/IDEAS.md

 ## Entities

  - Contains unmodified representations of entity instances, from either remote API responses or local representations
- - May be provided in either normalized or denormalized forms (via the `normalizer` package)
+ - Entity instances may be provided in either normalized or denormalized forms (via the `normalizer` package)
+ - Entity instance states are tracked in a key-value store and relationships between them are tracked via semantic rels
- - Allow entity instances to be contextually bound to their parent entity instance or to be context-free (which can be achieved by omitting the `@change` strategy)
+ - Entity instances can be contextually bound to their parent entity instance or to be context-free (which can be achieved by omitting the `@change` strategy)

-### Props

- - `store`: Provides the entity's store context with `dispatch` and `commit` actions
- - `all`: Provides a reference to every entity instance associated with the entity`

 ## Semantics